pauldoom/vn-web/content/posts/building-a-stupid-hugo-site.md

 Off to the land of choice and freedom.
 Setting up a static site on AWS is easy!
 You simply:

-* Create a private S3 bucket
+* Create a private S3 bucket in a region other than `us-east-1` (EVERYONE uses `us-east-1` making it the least cool region)
 * Create an OAI (origin access identity) and give it read access to the bucket
 * Create an ACM certificate
 * No, first create a DNS record to validate domain ownership....